Counter-Strike 2 is one of the world’s most customizable games. You can change many settings on the CS2 search console.

 3. Make use of the right-click menu and choose “New” -> “Text Document.”
 When you create this file, you should name it ‘autoexec.txt’.

-4. Open up your newly created autoexec.txt file and type in your preferred CS:GO console commands!
+4. Open up your newly created autoexec.txt file and type in your preferred CS2 console commands!
 In the end, type ‘host writeconfig’.
 Then select share and copy the text that appeared on the map into your Autoexec.

 5. Press ‘File’ -> ‘Save As’ after creating your Autoexec lines.
 You must double-check your spelling and save the cfg file as “Autoexec.cfg”.